 While preparing for my Easter sermon, I read John 20 over and over and over.
 Finally, I decided not to try to convince my audience to believe in the resurrection of Christ but to talk about the journey of faith.
 For some the faith journey is quick.
 Others take it slowly.
 Most are somewhere between fast and slow.

 John 20 pictures three different individual paces in the faith journey: John, Mary Magdalene, and Thomas.

 John – Immediate faith, with little understanding.
 Mary was first at the empty tomb, then John, then Peter.
 (John 20:1–9) All three saw the same scene.
 Mary believed the wrong thing.
 Peter was still processing.
 John “saw and believed” immediately.
 No questions.
 No doubts.
 Just faith.
 Immediate faith.
 Most faith journeys are not like John’s.
 Most take a bit more time.

 Thomas – eventual faith, after carefully examining the evidence.
 It was a week later before Thomas believed.
 Everyone else was on board, but he needed more evidence.
 He needed to see and touch.
 He had seen miracles for three years, but he needed more evidence before he would accept the resurrection.
-Finally when Jesus walked though a wall and showed Thomas his nail-scared hands, Thomas believed.
+Finally, when Jesus walked through a wall and showed Thomas his nail-scarred hands, Thomas believed.
 Maybe that is what it takes for some, to see the evidence of his suffering on our behalf, then we believe.

 Discipleship is about helping people no matter where they are on the faith journey.